m-thirumal/aws-cloud-tutorial/codecommit/migrateLocalRepo.md

-## Migrating Local Repository to AWS Code Commit
+## Push/Set up Local Repository to AWS Code Commit
 ### Instructions

 Initialize your sample app as a git repository: